 Reeves has been rocking the flow cut longer than most, and the style always looks great with his hair's length.
 "Longer hair is typically flattering on all hair types, facial types, and hair textures," notes Serafino.
 And if you're interested in replicating Reeves' style, long layers paired with a beard will frame your face to a T.

 Dev Patel has shed his boyish image over the years by growing out an impressive mustache as well as a full head of flowing hair.
 We're loving how his curls add natural texture and volume to his 'do, plus the tousled finish is effortlessly cool.
 To keep tendrils defined, work in a small amount of Living Proof No Frizz Nourishing Styling Cream ($38).

-Harrington has worn his curly hair long for years while filming Game of Thrones and opts to keep the curls swept back behind his face rather than letting them roam untamed.
+Harington has worn his curly hair long for years while filming Game of Thrones and opts to keep the curls swept back behind his face rather than letting them roam untamed.
 "This curly flow cut is great because they found a way to polish the hair without making it look unruly and it's very stylish.
 People with curly hair texture can opt for this cut," says Kimble.

 Can you imagine any other hairstyle on a character named “The Dude”?
 Bridges has kept up these signature long locks for years now, and the style always looks dignified while maintaining that free-spirited essence.

-Bloom helped bring the flow look back among young men with his curly locks and carefree attitude.
+Bloom helped bring the flow back among young men with his luscious locks and carefree attitude.
 Everything about this look—from the shoulder-grazing length to the curly texture—works to frame and complement his face.

 A flow haircut can look great on stick-straight strands.
 Just look at Jimmy O. Yang as proof.
 To bring out the best of this cut, ask your stylist to incorporate long, face-framing layers to add movement and create lift.
 Then spritz a little V76 by Vaughn Tonic Hair & Scalp ($18) and you're good to go.